Internet Safety Tips

 I have seen people still logged into Facebook on public computers.
 What a scary thought.
 Just imagine what a person could do with your accounts.
 It is important to make sure you sign out of all your websites before you stop using a public computer.
 Clearing your browsing history makes sure you do not miss anything.
 I always clear my browsing history on public computers to be safe.
 I do this when I start and finish using a public computer.
 It's even better if you can use an incognito/private browsing mode.

-Clearing Browsing History on Google Chrome
+Clearing Browsing History on the Google Chrome Browser

 Other Things to Keep in Mind